rh2oman/DataCleaningCourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names. <br />
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Variable Selection Discussion
+## Variable Selection
-This section discusses the variable selection for the final tidy data file.
+The variable selection section discusses the variable selection for the final tidy data file.
 As stated in the assignment instructions above, the specifications as for a tidy data file that includes the “average of each variable for each activity.”
 Moreover, the specifications state only the measurements on the mean and stand deviation for each measurement be included in the data set. <br />
 <br />
 There are multiple ways in which “only the measurements on the mean and stand deviation for each measurement” might be defined.
 For duplication purposes the following rules should be applied when selecting mean and standard deviation variables.
 Variable names are found in the features.txt file.<br />
 1. Variable names include either mean or std. <br />